CryptoRodeo/oras-downstream/README.md

 Also refer to this doc for which cluster you can use: https://gitlab.cee.redhat.com/konflux/docs/users/-/blob/main/topics/overview/deployments.md for example, you can't access internal network with public clusters, with internal clusters, you can only use internal gitlab repositories plus gitlab.com/redhat repositories, there are other restrictions as well.

-After onboarding your downstream Red Hat product repo in Gitlab onto Konflux you should be able to follow a similar workflow pattern to the one outlined here.
+After onboarding your downstream Red Hat project repo in Gitlab onto Konflux you should be able to follow a similar workflow pattern to the one outlined here.

 Here is an example of a downstream Gitlab repo with one upstream Github submodule reference: https://gitlab.cee.redhat.com/bramos/konflux-gitmodule-pattern